spyder-ide/spyder-api-docs/docs/plugin_development.rst

 What will we do?
 ================

 So far, we have reviewed the concepts necessary to create your first plugin.
 In this section, first, we explain the Pomodoro technique that will be implemented for time management in the plugin.
 Second, we describe the steps to develop the plugin.
-Finally, we present the main features that will be display in Spyder once the plugin is developed and published.
+Finally, we present the main features that will be displayed in Spyder once the plugin is developed and published.

 Pomodoro Technique
 ~~~~~~~~~~~~~~~~~~